 Don’t plan on taking any selfies with just you and the temples, or seeing an abundance of wildlife.

 The group simply makes too much noise, and doesn’t venture into the jungle much.

-Whether you do a self-guided tour or explore Tikal without a guide we let you know all the areas of interest.
+Whether you do a self-guided tour or explore the Tikal ruins without a tour we let you know all the areas of interest.

-The base fare for visiting Tikal is Q150 / $20.60 and is not included in most tours.
+The base fare for visiting the Tikal ruins is Q150 / $20.60 and is not included in most tours.

 Sunrise and sunset cost an additional Q100 / $13.75 respectively.